 Pietro & Charlie

-Across the sticky wooden table, latent notes are exacerbated and tickled but never sent across the fence.
+Once upon the sticky wooden table, latent notes are exacerbated and tickled but never sent across the fence.
 Muffled clinks are lost in the trade of dead friction by shuffling feet on worn carpet.
 To my delight, Charlie too looks exhausted: and strained.
 Occupation was taking its penultimate toll in his face, which no longer reflected his age.
 His red hair was watts dimmer.
-His pattern of freckles were waning as angry little pocks made advancing war upon his cheeks and forehead to shape a growing crown of stigmata, lit with a cold flame by the current state of his unwieldy dry-blood red hair.
+His pattern of freckles were waning as angry little pocks made advancing war upon his cheeks and forehead to shape a growing crown of stigmata, made all the more regal once lit with a cold flame by the current state of his unwieldy dry-blood red hair.

-Before long my head won’t stay up right.
+It isn’t long before my head won’t stay up right.
 My eyes flutter.
 Drool pools onto my chest leaving a discolored mark.
 I look around and see a boyish bitty prick has done the same, the now-dried crust appearing like semen on his lower lip.

 I refuse to fall asleep.
-I’m almost certain Charlie won’t be there when I arrived on the other side of slumber—just more, even more efficient clamps.
-The chance-bolts designed out of the patent and glassy sharp tools for a mercifully prescribed lobotomy.
-I’d dream awake of losing the room itself and twitch alert in terror.
-The table remained but the few words that had escaped denied him entry.
-“Boiling alive until we inevitably let out a final squeal.”
-The dark fantasy extinguished (but a fantasy no less): its demolition would wreck me as a final child would lament the collapse of his family home or the fall of the tree carved with four letters (smeared with his aborted child butter — initials to be determined).
-If I was not more careful the magnificent species that was Charlie would be extinct too so I double my focus. —
+With almost certainty I believe Charlie won’t be there when I arrived on the other side of slumber—just more, even more efficient, clamps.
+In the nightmare, the chance-bolts must have been designed out of the patent, as were the glassy sharp tools for a mercifully prescribed lobotomy.
+I dream awake of losing the room itself and twitch alert in terror.
+The table remains but the few words that had escaped were not enough to grant him entry into my thoughts.
+We will boil alive until we inevitably conclude with a final squeal.

-Achromatic smoke slips under the nearby casement, warping the wooden frame and loudly cracking the window before fogging the cragged seam.
+Achromatic smoke had begun to slip under the nearby casement window, warping the wooden frame and loudly cracking the glass before fogging the cragged seam.
 Charlie you are thinner since I saw you last: starved: a colorless vampire drowning in a terrycloth vest.
-You’ve neglected your daily exercise.
+You’ve neglected your nutrition and daily exercise.

 Well now.
 It’s not fair!
 The fallen virgin’s strapped figure: that he should consent to lose weight at such a time.
-Even if he is distorted, disfigured, and his head disproportionate heavy to what remained of his body.
-Sitting there, his mother’s cassock rests loose over his newly pronounced collar bone.
-Returning to his chair at the table from the window, the fresh hewn invalid (and barefooted boheme I notice now with a grimace and an optimistic pray he slips on one of the floor condoms) cradles his arm and his rigor.
-He is forebodingly whispering to himself, in a fading nimble tone.—
+Even if he is distorted, disfigured, and his head disproportionate heavy to what remained of his withered body.
+Sitting there, his mother’s cassock rests loose over his now pronounced collar bone.
+Returning from the broken window to his chair at the table, the fresh hewn limping invalid cradles his arm and his rigor.
+And a barefooted boheme I notice now with a grimace.
+In muffled breaths I mutter an optimistic pray he slips on one of the floor condoms.
+Not that he could hear me for he’s forebodingly whispering to himself, in a fading nimble tone.—

-Anxiety escalated to a quaking magnitude.
-Charlie's breath is irregular as if it is struggling to find a path out his mouth.
-Perhaps he was also afraid the end would come in just a few days.
+I wish he shut up.
+With every strained breath I thought was his last my anxiety is compounded, escalating to a quaking magnitude.
+But it is Charlie's irregular breath that causes me concern.
+It sounds as if it is struggling to find a path out his mouth.
+Perhaps he was also melodramatic and afraid the end would come in just a few days.
 We each knew our own end but had no way of conveying it to one another without marring what drew us together.
 “Would he return at the onset of Fall?
-Or would he vanish forever like so many before, to be silently taken beyond the gates?”
-After two years, proximity had failed.
-“Would you like a fourth” remains unanswered.
-A last chance at cruelty to prove we possessed enough human qualities to act and perform free thought.
-And it passes.
+Or would he vanish forever like so many before, to be silently taken beyond the gates?
+To heaven or hell?”
+After two years, I admit mere proximity had failed.
+I’m so close I could leap across the table and wring his neck in a single move.
+And even that seems simpler.
+“Would you like a fourth” remains unanswered and perhaps it was a stupid question asked of us by M. McFate.
+One last chance at cruelty to prove we possessed enough human qualities to act and perform free thought.
+And again it passes.

 Walking through the dunes to the beach through what had become my wild sage, roses, magnolias, and looming cypress trees— unseen in the brush.
 I was the rider at the crest of morn, ensconced with windy weather and rich with a gross perfume laxly toned by salty blood.
 The exhaustion I’d felt the previous week had begun to wane, though a week had not been enough.
 The magnolias cast branching shadows from Friday’s unexpected snowfall and concluding tropical storm, giving shock to the first days of Summer.
 The petals had detached themselves from the trees in the brush and been stripped from the branches by the prevailing winds.
 Cold had wilted and browned the pedals blowing now out to sea.
 They hung ragged.
 Pollen off the sagebrush was tickling, and I sneezed passing unheard.